-Causes the specified file to be loaded automatically, independent of any global requests.
+FUNCTION Causes the specified file to be loaded automatically, independent of any global requests.
 (See Chapter 7 for discussion of files.)

-The filespec must not include a file extension.
-If you specify a path, only the project-programmer number is allowed; SFDs are not allowed.
+The filespec must not include a file type.
+If you specify a directory, the specification must be a project-programmer number, not a directory name.